jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

   } catch (_error) {
     // this is not ideal error handling, but good enough for the purpose of this example return {
+      statusCode: 409,
-      statusCode: 409, body: JSON.stringify({ description: 'something went wrong', result: 'error' }) }
+      body: JSON.stringify({ description: 'something went wrong', result: 'error' }) }
   }
 };

 ```

-This lambda function parses the APIGatewayProxy event (see the `parseFormData` function in the repository or alternatively check the npm package [lambda-multipart-parser](https://github.com/francismeynard/lambda-multipart-parser)), reads the file and extract other fields from the form data.
-Then, uploads the file to S3, includes the tags, and a customizes the filename when provided.
+This lambda function parses the APIGatewayProxy event (see the `parseFormData` function in the repository or alternatively check the npm package [lambda-multipart-parser](https://github.com/francismeynard/lambda-multipart-parser)), reads the file, and extract other fields from the form data.
+Then, uploads the file to S3, includes the tags, and customizes the filename when provided.

 You can call the function using the following `curl` request: